Click here for Django / Python Code Standards

 Create a ticket for every support issue and every development task.

-Add the ticket number to the subject line of any email e.g.
+Only add the ticket number to the subject line of a new email

 For internal emails, include a link to the ticket in the body of